gpetuhov/AndroidInterview/README.md

 * What is JSON?
 * How to set up a name of the serialized property different from the property name?
 (Use @SerializedName("name") annotation)
 * How to exclude a property from the serialization? (mark property as transient (keyword in Java or annotation in Kotlin))
+* The app starts crashing on network call.
+What can be wrong?
+(Network call on the main thread, not added <uses-permission android:name="android.permission.INTERNET" /> in the manifest)
 * Retrofit - what to do, if an app needs to interact with 2 different hosts? (create 2 different retrofit objects)
 * How to append some parameter (for example "platform=android") to all network queries?
 (Use interceptors)
 * How to load images?
 (Use Glide, Picasso or Fresco)

 ## Room
+* What does @Entity annotation do?
+* What is @PrimaryKey?
+* How to select only different items from the db?
+(SELECT DISTINCT)
 * The app starts crashing after new entity has been added.
 What I forgot to do?
-(Update database version)
+(Update database version, add migration)

 ## Dagger
+* What is the purpose of @Inject annotation?
 * Modules and Components
 * Is it possible not to use Modules and how?